hyowonbernabe/Rift-Helper/README.md

 ## Disclaimer

-- The *LCU API* is **not officially supported** by Riot Games, and its usage may carry risks, including potential account penalties.
-- By using this software, you acknowledge and accept any risks involved.
+- The *LCU API* is a **community-documented API** that interacts with the League of Legends client through its existing endpoints.
+While not part of Riot Games' official developer offerings, it is widely used for client automation and third-party tools.
+- The risk of using the LCU API is **extremely low**, as it operates within the client’s normal functionality without modifying game files or injecting code.
+- While there are no known cases of penalties from using the LCU API for automation, use this tool at your own discretion.
 - I am **not responsible** for any consequences, including but not limited to, account restrictions, bans, or other issues that may arise from using Rift Helper.